Finding an Edge with Lewis Hamilton

 Thoughts of a world champion

-After a couple of months of distance from an active role in the world of Formula 1, we met reigning F1 World Champion Nico Rosberg to talk to him about topics that affect us all.
+We met F1 World Champion Nico Rosberg to talk to him about topics that affect us all.

 In a world where everything is happening so fast, decisions need to be made within split seconds, how do you set your priorities?
 When it feels like time is running out, would you have thought that slowing down and taking more time for certain things might be the key to success?
 According to Nico, it's the simple things that can make a difference.